 - Do I need to keep track of my own scheduling or does your office help me remember when I am due for my next appointment?

-If your valve problems remain manageable without causing damage to your heart or noticeable symptoms, your medical professional may feel that it’s working “well enough” and may advise there is little cause for concern and to focus on healthy lifestyle choices.
-You and your healthcare professional may decide that your best option is to keep the valve you have and continue to monitor your condition.
+If your valve problems remain manageable without noticeable symptoms or causing damage to your heart, your medical professional may feel it’s working “well enough”.
+They may advise there is little cause for concern and to focus on healthy lifestyle choices.
+You and your health care professional may decide that your best option is to keep your valve and continue to monitor your condition.

 Your medical professional will help you determine the best option for you.